 In my late teens, my family began entrusting me with the barbecue duties.
 I recall one memorable day at my uncle’s farm, where I manned the barbecue while my uncle sat beside me, chatting away.
 I did all the cooking, and we both enjoyed tasting the meat as it sizzled.
 Those moments of tasting the meat always gave me a glimpse of the feast to come, where all the dishes would unite to create something whole.
 It taught me to look forward to the culmination of our efforts at the feast.

-In all these experiences the secret ingredient was used but I don’t know how I missed it when I started preparing the food for myself after moving to Australia.
+Through all these experiences the secret ingredient lay in the sharing of the food.
+It made everything taste so much better.
+I don’t know how I had missed it when I started preparing the food for myself after moving to Australia.

-During the Advent season, this story has reminded me to anticipate, because what we have now is just a small part of the whole; a foretaste of what is to come, not very different from the Bread and Wine of Communion being a foretaste of the heavenly feast.
+As the Advent season approaches, this story serves as a reminder to anticipate what lies ahead.
+What we have now is just a fragment of the whole, a mere foretaste of what is to come.
+It’s not unlike the Bread and Wine of Communion, offering us a glimpse of the heavenly feast.

 The secret ingredient, I’ve come to realize, is sharing it with family and friends.
 It’s the love, the laughter, and the togetherness that make every meal a feast worth savoring.